ju-lewis/MicroQwen/README.md

 - <a href="https://jalammar.github.io/illustrated-transformer/">The Illustrated Transformer</a>
 - <a href="https://arxiv.org/pdf/2305.13245">GQA: Training Generalized Multi-Query Transformer Models from Multi-Head Checkpoints</a>
 - <a href="https://arxiv.org/pdf/2104.09864">RoFormer: Enhanced Transformer With Rotary Position Embedding</a>
+- <a href="https://arxiv.org/pdf/2309.16609">Qwen Technical Report</a> (Contains slightly more information about specific architecture choices)

 **Note**:
 There are *many* areas for improvement in the model's implementation at the moment, but my goal is just to get it working first